 Section 12: Sign and Submit Your Application

 You made it to the final section!
-Carefully review all the previous section answers for accuracy and agree to the terms/conditions, then click submit!
-You must print the final confirmation page, and you need to bring it with you to the visa interview!
+Carefully review all the previous answers in each section for accuracy and agree to the terms/conditions, then click submit!
+You must print the final confirmation page and bring it to the visa interview!

 VisaNation Immigration Law Client Reviews Graphic 2

-• You must complete the form online.
-There is not a paper version of it.
+• You must complete the form online, as there is no paper version.
 You can work on it in multiple sittings.
 You have 30 days to complete it in its entirety.

-• Write down your application ID located on the top right-hand corner of the page in case you accidentally close the browser.
+• Write down your application ID, located in the top right-hand corner of the page, in case you accidentally close the browser.
 You can retrieve it using the ID.

 Application ID for DS-160 Example

 • There is an option to create a family application if you need to fill out more than one DS-160 for family members.
 After you complete one application in its entirety, follow along to the ‘Thank You’ page, and there will be an option to select ‘create a family application.’
-Many of the details are automatically filled in, saving you time in the process by selecting this option.
+Many of the details are automatically filled in, saving you time in the process.

 • Save the application frequently.
-If you are inactive within 20 minutes on the page, then the system will time out, and any information you have not saved will be lost.
+If you are inactive for 20 minutes on the page, then the system will time out, and any information you have not saved will be lost.

 • Remember to electronically sign your application (unless you qualify as exempt).
-If you do not electronically sign it, then it might not be accepted.
+If you fail to electronically sign, the application may be denied.

 • After submitting DS-160, print and keep a record of the barcode page.

 • Always fill out the information honestly.
-If you are not sure about the answer to a question, it is best to have a qualified immigration professional assist you.
+If you are unsure about the answer to a question, it is best to have a qualified immigration professional assist you.

 Increase Your Green Card Approval Chances with VisaNation’s Innovative Software.